 Top Forex Brokers

-The Japanese yen has declined to around 146 yen against the US dollar, retreating from its seven-month high of 141.68 as the unwinding of popular carry trades slowed while investors continued to assess the divergent monetary policies between Japan and the United States.
+The Japanese yen has appreciated to over 141 yen against the US dollar, heading towards its highest levels this year amid divergent monetary policies between Japan and the United States.

 Bonuses & Promotions